marceldobehere/MaslOS-2/README.md

 install NASM if you haven't.

+### Warning lol
-(make sure mtools is on version 4.0.27 or lower. newer versions might be buggy)
+ - Make sure mtools is on version 4.0.27 or lower
+ - Make sure your gcc version is 9.4.0 or lower maybe
+ - Make sure your ld version is 2.34 or lower maybe

 Go into the MaslOS2 Folder and run the RUN.sh file